Jack Reacher Books in Order

 Is Reading the Jack Reacher Novels in Order Worth It?

-Should you read the Jack Reacher books in order?
-This is a question almost all fans of Lee Child's novels have asked themselves, including myself.
+Should you read the Jack Reacher book series in order?
+This is a question almost all fans of Lee Child's novels have asked themselves, including me.
 Child has said that reading his books in the order they were published is not important, but I have found that reading them chronologically allows one to establish a useful timeline that can be used to identify references to previous scenes and moments.

 For example, the novel The Enemy will mean more to you once you've already gotten to know Jack Reacher.
 Being familiar with the main character from the get-go creates an enhanced reading experience.

 Jack Reacher has become very popular since the first novel, Killing Floor, was published.
 Since reading this book, I have been hooked on the series and wait eagerly each year for the author to release another book.